this slowpoke moves

 There's a new law that takes effect this October and it applies to every boater.

 What is It?
-HB209 is a proximity law that passed legislation and takes effect this October 1st, 2024.
+HB209, now Section 33-5-26.1 of the Code of Alabama is a proximity law that passed legislation and took effect October 1st, 2024.
 It applies to every motorized vessel.
 The new law prohibits ANY motorboat from operating above idle speed within 100 feet of any shoreline, dock, pier, boathouse or other structure.
 It also prohibits wakeboarding and wakesurfing within 200 feet of any any shoreline, dock, pier, boathouse or other structure and in areas less than 400′ wide.
 Additional provisions of the bill restrict water sport activities between sunset and sunrise and require a United States Coast Guard Approved Flotation Device.

 How is the Proximity Law going to be enforced?